Locally Owned & Operated

 Where It Should Go

 Many pharmacies (CVS, Walgreens, Rite Aid) have sharps disposal programs.
 NC's MedReturn Drug Collection program collects certain medical waste.
 Hospitals have sharps disposal boxes in restrooms.
+For site cleanup involving drug paraphernalia, contact a licensed biohazard remediation contractor.

 🚗